Marching band: Field marching

 Players may point the bells of their instruments in the direction they are moving, or slide (also called traverse) with all the bells facing in the same direction.
 They may also point it towards the center of the field.
 Bands that march in time with the music typically also synchronize the direction of individuals' turns and try to maintain even spacing between individuals in formations (called intervals).
 Sometimes bands specifically have wind players turn their instruments away from the audience to emphasize the dynamics of the music.

 Auxiliaries can also add to the visual effect.
 Backdrops and props (scrims) may be used on the field that fit the theme of the show or the music being performed.
 In comedic shows, particularly for university bands, an announcer may read jokes or a funny script between songs; formations that are words or pictures (or the songs themselves) may serve as punch lines.

-Fundamental commands and drill down

-In some marching bands, the drum majors have the option to give out a set of commands to the rest of the band either vocally, by hand command, or by a whistle.
-These commands originated from the military history of marching band.
-Different bands might have different sets of procedures such as the number of counts it takes to carry out the command, but the overall result is the same.